NCAR/DART/models/aether_lat-lon/readme.rst

 --------

-The `Aether` ("eether") space weather model can be implemented on a logically rectangular grid "lon-lat", or on an the cubed-sphere grid (see ../aether_cubed_shere).
+The `Aether` ("eether") space weather model can be implemented on a logically rectangular grid "lat-lon", or on an the cubed-sphere grid (see ../aether_cubed_shere).
-This is the interface to the lon-lat version.
+This is the interface to the lat-lon version.

 ..
 Aether: https://aetherdocumentation.readthedocs.io/en/latest/